Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Clayton suburb's income level is lower than average nationally.
-According to latest ATO data aggregated by AreaSearch, Clayton's median income among taxpayers in financial year 2023 was $38,403, with an average income of $47,835.
-Greater Melbourne's figures were $57,688 and $75,164 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $41,571 (median) and $51,781 (average).
-Census 2021 income data shows individual incomes at the 10th percentile were $594 weekly, while household incomes were at the 35th percentile.
-Income analysis reveals that 31.4% of Clayton's population (7,909 individuals) fall within the $1,500 - $2,999 income range, similar to metropolitan region's 32.8%.
-Housing affordability pressures are severe, with only 77.7% of income remaining, ranking at the 27th percentile.
-Clayton's area has an SEIFA income ranking in the 5th decile.
+Clayton suburb's income level is lower than average nationally per latest ATO data aggregated by AreaSearch for financial year 2023.
+Clayton's median income among taxpayers is $38,403 and average income stands at $47,835, compared to Greater Melbourne's figures of $57,688 and $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $41,571 (median) and $51,781 (average) as of September 2025.
+Census 2021 income data shows individual incomes at the 10th percentile are $594 weekly, while household income is at the 35th percentile.
+Income analysis reveals 31.4% of Clayton's population (7,909 individuals) fall within the $1,500 - 2,999 income range, similar to metropolitan region where 32.8% occupy this bracket.
+Housing affordability pressures are severe with only 77.7% of income remaining, ranking at the 27th percentile.
+Clayton's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income